luxonis/depthai-python/docs/source/components/nodes/xlink_in.rst

 XLinkIn
 =======

-Used for sending a message from the host to the device via XLink.
+XLinkIn node is used to send data from the host to the device via XLink.

 How to place it
 ###############